thehelpfultipper/gac-package/README.md

 - Switch to smaller model: `--model llama3.2:3b`
 - Keep model loaded: `export OLLAMA_KEEP_ALIVE=1h`
 - Use `--engine none` for instant heuristic mode

+**Secrets in config**
+- Prefer environment variables for API keys in shared repos.
+- If you store keys in `.gacrc`, add it to `.gitignore` so it isn’t committed.

 ## License